Danielle Falconer – after the swim

 That’s not how she describes it.

 “Do I feel proud of how I swam, physically?
-No,” she says emphatically.
+Not so much, the day didn’t go to plan in that respect,” she says emphatically.
 “I felt I just never got going – my injury meant I was in too much physical pain from too early.”

 What she does come back to is people.

-“I am proud of what we did for Dementia New Zealand and for other families experiencing dementia… and, that when it got really hard, I kept going.”
+“I am proud of what we did for Dementia New Zealand and for other families experiencing dementia… and that when it got really hard, I kept going.
+I am really proud of the journey, the ups and downs along the way, and then knuckling down and getting it done.”

 She’s also clear that she didn’t do it on her own.